CliMA/ClimaAnalysis.jl/docs/src/howdoi.md

 the dimension was called `lon` or `long`.
 In this case, you can use the `Var.longitude_name` function to find the name.
 This function scans the names and compares them to a standard list in `ClimaAnalysis.Var.LONGITUDE_NAMES`.
 You can also customize that variable if your name is not in that list.
 Equivalent functions exist for others dimensions too.

+## How do I move to pressure coordinates?

+The `Atmos` module in `ClimaAnalysis` comes with a function, `to_pressure_coordinates` that does precisely that.
+The function takes an input `OutputVar` and a pressure `OutputVar`.
+If the two are compatible, a new `OutputVar` is returned where the values are linearly interpolated on fixed pressure levels.